 |Scale up option||Yes||Yes|

 Here's some common use cases for DSVM customers.

 Deep learning with GPUs

 In the DSVM, your training models can use deep learning algorithms on hardware that's based on graphics processing units (GPUs).
 By taking advantage of the VM scaling capabilities of the Azure platform, the DSVM helps you use GPU-based hardware in the cloud according to your needs.
 You can switch to a GPU-based VM when you're training large models, or when you need high-speed computations while keeping the same OS disk.
 You can choose any of the N series GPUs enabled virtual machine SKUs with DSVM.
-Note GPU enabled virtual machine SKUs are not supported on Azure free accounts.
+Note GPU enabled virtual machine SKUs aren't supported on Azure free accounts.

-The Windows editions of the DSVM come pre-installed with GPU drivers, frameworks, and GPU versions of deep learning frameworks.
+The Windows editions of the DSVM come preinstalled with GPU drivers, frameworks, and GPU versions of deep learning frameworks.
 On the Linux editions, deep learning on GPUs is enabled on the Ubuntu DSVMs.

 Data science training and education

 Enterprise trainers and educators who teach data science classes usually provide a virtual machine image.
 The image ensures students have a consistent setup and that the samples work predictably.

 The DSVM creates an on-demand environment with a consistent setup that eases the support and incompatibility challenges.
 Cases where these environments need to be built frequently, especially for shorter training classes, benefit substantially.

 See a full list of tools on both the Windows and Linux DSVMs here.